abakirbas/B_caapi_transcriptomics/README.md

-# B_caapi_transcriptomics
+## Scripts and outputs for _Banisteriopsis caapi_ genome project
- Transcriptomics analyses for B. caapi project
+ Including de novo genome annotation and QC stats for B. caapi